 Overall, education programmes have the largest number of postgraduate students.
-Out of three education programmes (PGDE, M. Dist.
+Out of three education postgraduate programmes (PGDE, M. Dist.
 Ed and M. Ed (APPS), currently on offer, M. Ed (APPS) is more popular than others.
 Table 7 shows clearly that since the academic year 2011/12, M. Ed (APPS), attracts more students than any other postgraduate programme.
 It is also clear from Table 7 that Science Postgraduate programmes have the lowest admission levels per annum as well as the cumulative enrolment.

 Up until mid-2000s, the PhD enrolment had been declining.
 It first rose from 24 to 25 between 2001 and 2002.
-Majority of students under the two cohorts were mainly the

-OUT staff, some of whom are in stages of their studies by 2014.
+Majority of students under the two cohorts were mainly the OUT staff, some of whom are in stages of their studies by 2014.
 Although enrolment increased slightly in 2007, such an increase was still lower than the enrolment registered in the early 2000s.
 However, beginning academic year 2009/10, the enrolment in PhD programmes peaked up considerably due to increased numbers of supervisors and improved students services.

-Table 7 shows that more females are admitted in the education programmes (PGDE, M.Dist.Ed and M. Ed APPS).
+Table 7 shows that more females are admitted in the education postgraduate programmes (PGDE, M.Dist.Ed and M. Ed APPS).
 The female participation rate in the MA programme is very low compared with male.
 Table 7 indicates that the MA programme began registering female students from the academic year 2007 through 2011/12.
 At the Ph.D level, no female students appeared to be registering in the academic years 2005, 2006, 2007 and 2008/09.
-However in subsequent years, between 9 and 13 female candidates have been admitted.
-Overall.
-This trend, however, was dramatically altered beginning the academic year 2009/10 where 19 females were registered as PhD students.
+However, in subsequent years, between 9 and 13 female candidates have been admitted in overall.
+This trend, however, was dramatically altered beginning the academic year 2009/10 where 19 females were registered as PhD candidates.

-Table 8 shows the average female enrolment in 2014/15 is 32.0% which is again below the corporate short-term target of 40%.
+Table 8 shows the average female enrolment in 2014/15 and that of 2016/16 are respectively 32.0% and 33.0 which are again below the corporate short-term target of 40%